knative/docs/contributing/DOCS-CONTRIBUTING.md

    help you get up-and-running with certain use-cases.
 If you find that something is not right or contains outdated info, open an of the issue.
-In which case that sample might be fix if bandwidth or resource exists, or taken down and archived into a past release branch (where it hopefully worked last).
+In which case that sample might be fix if bandwidth or resource exists, or taken down and archived into the last release branch where it worked. hopefully worked last).

 #### Choosing the correct branch